peterjohnmanuel/Feedreader/README.md

 * Check if the body element does not have the class menu-hidden.
 * Check if the body element has the class menu-hidden.

+## Test side menu links.

+* Check if the body element exists.
+* Check if the feed class exists on element ul.
+* Check if the feed class exists on element ul.
+* Check each li contains a element.

 # Test suite: Initial Entries

 ## Test : Load Feed function called